Residency

 • Current signed letter or form from the Veterans Affairs School Certifying Officer

-• Current Military orders for MS active military personnel
+• Current Military orders for Mississippi active military personnel

 Establishing U.S. Residency (Citizenship)

-If you were born outside of the United States of America, you will be coded as Out-of-Country and Out-of-State until you establish both U.S. citizenship and MS residency.
-Please note: if you are under the age of 21, U.S. citizenship must be established in the name of your biological parent or in the name of your Mississippi court-ordered legal guardian.
+If you were born outside of the United States of America or indicated a residency status on your application other than U.S. citizen, you will be coded as Out-of-Country and Out-of-State until you establish both U.S. citizenship and MS residency.
+Please note: If you are under the age of 21, U.S. citizenship must be established in the name of your biological parent or in the name of your Mississippi court-ordered legal guardian.
 If you are 21 or older, citizenship may be established in your name.

 1. Submit one (1) of the following documents: